PneumonoIsNotAvailable/Gravestones/README.md

-Adds Gravestones to store your items on death!
+Adds Gravestones to **store your items on death**!
 Includes numerous options to balance this, if you feel it's too unfair:
-- Gravestones can be damaged over a configurable amount of time, after which they break and the items go on the ground (and then vanilla despawn rules apply)
+- Gravestones can be **damaged** over a configurable amount of time, after which they break and the items go on the ground (and then vanilla despawn rules apply) (ON by default)
-- Gravestones can be damaged by repeated deaths, after which they break in the same way
+- Gravestones can be **damaged** by repeated deaths, after which they break in the same way (ON by default)
-- Gravestones can spawn mobs when their owners are nearby to defend the grave's contents
+- Gravestones can spawn mobs when their owners are nearby to defend the grave's contents (OFF by default)

-Also includes craftable aesthetic gravestones, which allow builders to use the gravestone blocks without having their builds at risk of damage.
+Also includes craftable **aesthetic gravestones**, which allow builders to use the gravestone blocks without having their builds at risk of damage.

+Depends on my Core mod, [PneumonoCore](https://modrinth.com/mod/pneumono_core)